 In Thailand, there are seven oil refining companies, with total capacity of 1,092 thousand barrels per day (KBD).
 The biggest refining company in terms of capacity is Thai Oil PLC (TOP), with capacity of 275 KBD.
 Next are IRPC PLC (which was renamed from Thai Petrochemical Industry PLC (TPI)) and Esso (Thailand) PLC (ESSO).
-Since December 2007, industry capacity has increased for the first time since 2001.
+Industry capacity has increased in December 2007 for the first time since 2001.
 TOP added an additional 50 KBD in a refinery expansion.